 Welcome to Henry Wise Wood

-We are delighted to welcome our new and returning students and their families to the 2021 – 2022 year at Henry Wise Wood High School.
+We are delighted to welcome our new and returning students and their families to the 2022-2023 year at Henry Wise Wood High School, Home of Artists, Scholars and Champions.
 We are proud of the many opportunities that are available to our students both in and out of the classroom.
-We encourage all our students to make the most of their time in high school through connection, belonging, demonstrating their learning in multiple ways and engaging in all the many learning opportunities available.
-This web page contains important information about the 2021- 2022 school year at Henry Wise Wood High School.
+We encourage all our students to make the most of your time in high school through getting connected, sharing your voice, and demonstrating your learning in multiple ways.
+This webpage will be updated regularly with important information during the year.
 Please take a few moments to work through the resources listed on the side of this page including our School Development Plan, Digital Citizenship Plan and School Improvement Results Report.
-Let’s have a wonderful year!
+Looking forward to an excellent year!

 Who Was Henry Wise Wood?

 The school is named after Henry Wise Wood, an Alberta pioneer, who was born in 1860 in Missouri, USA.
 Henry Wise Wood moved to Alberta in 1905 and became a Canadian citizen in 1909.
 He was instrumental in forming the Alberta Wheat Pool and the United Farmers of Alberta.
 Henry Wise Wood is regarded as one of the most influential individuals in Canadian agricultural and farming history.